compneuro-ncu/reproducible-neuroimaging/docs/source/preregistration.rst

 fMRI research template
 ~~~~~~~~~~~~~~~~~~~~~~~~

-To be more specific and for the purposes of this documentation, we extract a **preregistration report specifiaclly for fMRI research**,
+To be more specific and for the purposes of this documentation, we extract a **preregistration report specifically for fMRI research**,
 by `clicking here <https://osf.io/6juft/>`_ (Flannery, 2020).

 .. image:: img/fmri_prereg.png